Master of Arts in Theological Studies Program

 All students preparing for advanced study must also evidence competence in at least one theological language (usually Hebrew, Greek, Latin, German, French, or Spanish) and undertake research in this language as a constituent part of thesis writing.

-For students who want a more general theological knowledge, the 16 course M.A. curriculum includes the following courses and a comprehensive exam:
+For students who want a more general theological knowledge in theological studies, the 16 course M.A. in Theological Studies curriculum includes the following courses and a comprehensive exam:

 - 3 courses in Christian Scriptures (including at least 1 Old Testament and 1 New Testament course)